Accounts: OATH

 Once generated, HOTPs are valid until an HOTP generated with a subsequent counter is used for authentication.
 TOTPs are only valid for the length of the period, which is often 30 seconds.

 HOTPs and TOTPs cannot be decrypted.
-Therefore, OATH authentication works by comparing the OTP generated and submitted by a user with the OTP generated by the relying party (the site/service you are authenticating to) using the same credentials.
+Therefore, OATH authentication works by comparing the OTP generated and submitted by a user with the OTP generated by the relying party (the site/application you are authenticating to) using the same credentials.
 If the OTPs match, the user is authenticated.

 _images/yubikey-oath.png